NHMDenmark/Mass-Digitizer/monitor_script/readMe.md

 ## Current status
 Any attempts to monitor a windows server from Linux has been abandoned.
 The gap between Linux and the Windows systems is just too wide.
 I have implemented a windows to windows monitoring system instead: [Directory_monitor.py](https://github.com/NHMDenmark/Mass-Digitizer/blob/main/monitor_script/directory_monitor.py)

+## TO DO
+There should be a encoding sniffer function implemented since we cannot rely on consistent encoding.